Thrombocytes (platelets)

 THALES

-• TIA or mild stroke (NIHSS score ≤5) of noncardioembolic etiology, patients were not undergoing IVT or endovascular treatment
+• these patients had experienced TIA or mild stroke (NIHSS score ≤5) of noncardioembolic etiology and were not undergoing IVT or endovascular treatment

 • a primary-outcome event (stroke or death) within 30 days: 303 (5.5% ASA+ticagrelor) vs. 362 (6.6% – aspirin group)